netdata/netdata/collectors/networkviewer.plugin/README.md

 # networkviewer.plugin

-This plugin uses eBPF to bring connection information from the kernel ring to user ring.
+This plugin uses eBPF to bring connection information from the kernel.

 The default behavior of this plugin is to monitor all connections from the privates IPs defined inside the RFC 1918 (https://tools.ietf.org/html/rfc1918) to any destination, this default behavior can be changed with the configuration file